philipeleandro/philipeleandro/README.md

 Brazilian, Single, 25 years old.

-- I am graduated in Civil Engineering (Centro Universitário Paraíso - UniFAP)
+- I am graduated in Civil Engineering (Centro Universitário Paraíso - UniFAP);
 - Based in Brazil.

 ### 🪛 Skills
-- 💎 Ruby
+- 💎 Ruby;
-- 🖥️ Relational Database and SQL
+- 🖥️ Relational Database and SQL;
-- 🔗 Git
+- 🔗 Git.
 <!--
 **philipeleandro/philipeleandro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.